 Provide one time, written notification of your intentions to home school to Linn Benton Lincoln Education Service District.

 - Your notification must be submitted within 10 days of withdrawing your child from public or private school.
-If your child has never attended school, you must notify us of your intentions to home school once the child is seven years old.
-Within 90 days of the time we receive your notification, we will send you an acknowledgment letter and let you know when test results will be due for your child.
+If your child has never attended school, you must notify us of your intentions to home school once the child is six years old.
+We will send you an acknowledgment letter by mail and to confirm your student’s home school enrollment and let you know when test results will be due.

 - Your child’s home school notification will remain active until you notify us of a change.
 Please contact our office before registering your student in public/private school, or if you are moving out of the Linn, Benton, or Lincoln county area.
 You can request a withdrawal from home school by phone, email, fax, or through our website.
 Students cannot be enrolled in a local public school until they have been withdrawn from home school.